What Are Grounds for Medical Malpractice in Kentucky?

-If the panel finds that the standard of care was compromised and the healthcare provider’s actions were the cause of the patient’s injury or illness, then the panel will almost certainly allow a medical malpractice lawsuit to be filed in Kentucky civil court.
+If the standard of care was compromised and the healthcare provider’s actions were the cause of the patient’s injury or illness, then the patient will likely have a viable medical malpractice lawsuit to be filed in Kentucky civil court.

 Medical Malpractice Statute of Limitations in Kentucky

 In addition to having grounds for a medical malpractice claim, you will also need to be sure to act quickly once you have made the decision to file a lawsuit.
 The statute of limitations is very short for medical malpractice claims in Kentucky, and you’ll only have one year from the date you became injured or ill to file your claim in the Kentucky civil courts.

 The statute of repose allows for a maximum of five years to pass if the medical error in question was not discovered until a later date.
 This means that no matter when you found out about the medical error, if a claim is not filed within five years from the date of the error, the statute of repose will expire.